tuturto/pyherc/README.md

 Credits
 =======
-The game is copyrighted by Tuukka Turto and is placed under GNU General Public License.
+The game is copyrighted by Tuukka Turto and released under MIT license.

 Game uses graphics downloaded from TomeTik <http://pousse.rapiere.free.fr/tome/>